huangsam/ultimate-python/CONTRIBUTING.md

 ## README documentation

 The [README](README.md) is important because it is the most frequently viewed page in this repository.
-As such, any changes that are made to this page must be legitimate and meaningful.
-Specifically:
+As such, any changes that are made to this page must follow these guidelines:

 - Python modules are referenced in the ToC
 - External links point to HTTPS resources that return a `2xx` status